 Centrally located in Hanoi’s Ba Dinh district, SIS Van Phuc is one school with two streams of education from nursery through to Year 5.
-This primary school for two to 10-year-olds offers a well-rounded Vietnamese curriculum to local students and an international curriculum to expats.
+This primary school for 2 to 10-year-olds offers a well-rounded Vietnamese curriculum to local students, and an international curriculum to expats.

 Head teacher Sue Donaldson says,

 “Common to our schools is a focus on Eastern values and Western education.
 This blending of values and education is quite unique and can’t be found anywhere else in the country.”

 There are two streams of education at SIS Van Phuc.
 The first offers an integrated programme to Vietnamese students from Years 1 – 6.
 Qualified local teachers teach the Vietnamese Ministry of Education and Training curriculum, while English, social studies, PE, music, and ICT are all taught by international English-speaking teachers.
 This ‘international’ element gives local students a distinct advantage over their peers following the MOET curriculum at a government school.

 Secondly, the school delivers an international programme that’s taught in English from nursery through to Year 6, and is both designed for and popular with HCMC’s growing expat population.
 The international programme begins with nursery classes for children aged three to six, which use a “blend of experiential and inquiry learning” to teach English, maths, science, ICT, motor skills, and environmental awareness.